Aellawah/Used-Cars-Market-Price-Estimator/README.md

 5. Applying Machine Learning Model

 # Data Scraping:
-I have scraped the following fetures from the website:
+I have scraped the following features from the website:

 Mobile_number
 Model_name